HY-222/Economic-Development/theil&moran/README.md

-We conducts research on the balance and agglomeration of multi-scale regional development in China.
+We conducts research on the balance and agglomeration of  regional development in China.

 In **cor&theil.ipynb**, we examine thr correlation between the index and economic variables, and use the Theil index to decompose the regional development differences.